Want to build your own 24/7 FAQ knowledge base?

 Can we have an automatic (scripted) greeting?

 Yes!
 We call these "concierge auto-responses."
-Concierge auto-responses appear to the guest automatically in her view of the chat transcript.
+Concierge auto-responses appear to the guest automatically in their view of the chat transcript.
 Concierge can be set up on any or all of your queues.
-Concierge is triggered after the guest sends her first message and on any delay you'd like.
+Concierge is triggered after the guest sends their first message and on any delay you'd like.
 For example, you might want:

 • An automatic generic greeting that triggers after just a second or two, in order to let the guest know you received their question and someone will be with them soon.